 - Performance pressure

-Unknowingly we are creating a very competitive environment for our children, we compare kids, we get worried over their performance and we pressurize them.
-I am not saying that we should not monitor them, we should, but we need to define a line, set a capacity meter, performance measure from the child’s last performance and not with other children’s performance.
+Unknowingly we are creating a very competitive environment for our children, we compare kids, we get worried about their performance and we pressurize them.
+I am not saying that we should not monitor them, we should, but we need to define a line, set a capacity meter, and performance measure from the child’s last performance and not with other children’s performance.

 - Physical abuse

 It occurs when a parent or an adult causes severe physical or emotional harassment to the child.
 Lucky ones are those who are treated as the apple of the eyes of their parents.
 There exists a group of children who are regularly physically tortured, tied their hands, starving them, and thrown objects on the child and it’s really heartbreaking to even imagine the worst forms.

 Sexual abuse happens when a child is forced to commit a sexual act.
 It also includes fondling a child’s genitals or making a child touch someone else’s genitals, telling a child dirty jokes or stories, and forcing a child to undress.
 It is a very disturbing fact that most of the time it is discovered that the culprits are someone from the family or close relatives who commits such a heinous act with the child at such a tender age.

 Bullying is a cruel, aggressive, and oppressive behaviour usually carried out over a period of time.
 It can be physical, like hitting or pushing someone, or verbal or emotional threats and intimidation.
 It s very distressing for a child to bear it.